csb324/eleventy-obsidian-ninareth/notes/Session Notes/notes-156.md

 We head to our meeting with [[Stulvorth Woolwalker]].
 We feel like we're being tailed for the first minute or so of our journey, but we lose them.

-Reaching the safehouse, we do our designated code knock and are let into a basement.
-Entering into the main room, there's a group of 5 [[ELA]] bodymen. [[Stulvorth Woolwalker]] is the only one we recognize, he says he's started traveling with a retinue for protection.
+Reaching the safe house, we do our designated code knock and are let into a basement.
+Entering into the main room, there's a group of 5 [[ELA]] body men. [[Stulvorth Woolwalker]] is the only one we recognize, he says he's started traveling with a retinue for protection.

-He didn't know about the mimcry vampires, but says they've been actively trying to let the country know about the human farms and have been actively trying to let people know.
+He didn't know about the mimicry vampires, but says they've been actively trying to let the country know about the human farms and have been actively trying to let people know.
 We say there's

 They try to push that the bombs should still be used, because they need the narrative, and would maybe even dangle [[ELA]] leadership in the [[Stormwall district]] to try and draw [[Eberronian Military]] back to the area.
 We push back - it's ineffective and innocents will die.
 The people who could tell what's happening already exist and could tell that narrative without new monsters freed.